Are Robo-Advisors Worth it?

 The good news is that robo-advisors are a booming business.
-Some closures do happen, of course, but all evidence suggests that robo-advisors are here to stay.
+Some closures do happen, such as the recent demise of Hedgeable.
+But all evidence suggests that robo-advisors are here to stay.
 Robo-advisors are filling a need for people interested in quick, easy, and affordable investments – and there are many of these people!
 So it is unlikely that robo advisors will completely disappear any time in the near future.
 Although you may see some pending mergers and acquisitions in the robo investment advice arena.

 Here, robo-advisors take the cake.
-Robo investment advice never sleeps; you will be able to check or change your investments no matter what time it is.
+Robo investment advice never sleeps; you can check or change your investments no matter what time it is.

 Most robo-advisors are also easy to access across your various electronic devices, so it may even be possible to check your investments from your smartphone on your commute.
 This is invaluable for people who want to monitor their investment portfolios on the go.

 Despite the decline of “banker’s hours” in favor of weekend and evening banking, financial planners are just not able to provide the same 24/7 availability that their robotic counterparts are.
+And Betterment even offers the option to text with a financial advisor.
 This can put financial planners at a disadvantage when working with people who have unconventional work schedules or difficulty reaching the office during business hours.

-Robo-advisors may be more limited than traditional financial planners in this case.
+Yet, the majority of robo-advisors do offer narrower services than financial advisors.
 The reason for this is that robo-advisors rely on algorithms to determine appropriate investments; programming a robo-advisor to take all possible investment types into consideration would be unreasonable, at least at this stage.
-In general, robo-advisors have limited number of ETFs within their platforms, and so if you’re looking for individual stocks and bonds or unique types of products, you won’t find them with most robos.
+In general, many robo-advisors have a limited number of ETFs within their platforms.
+There are only a few robo-advisors with access to individual stocks and bonds or unique types of products.

 There is no one-size-fits-all approach to investing, no matter what medium you use to invest.
 Considering your own lifestyle needs and your investing personality is the first thing you need to do to consider whether or not a robo advisor is the right fit for you.

-In a nutshell, there are many benefits to robo advisors.
-They:
+In a nutshell, there are many robo-advisor pros:

-- Are affordable, and offer low or no minimum balances
+- Affordable, and offer low or no minimum balances

 - Personalize your portfolio based on a series of questions